How to Read European Armor Donald LaRocca

 - Price: £16.99

-This engaging book offers an introduction to and overview of armor in Europe from the early chain mail of the Middle Ages through the 17th century, when plate armor reached its peak of both stylistic beauty and functional perfection.
-During this time armorers, artists, and wealthy patrons developed ingenious solutions for protecting the body in battle without restricting its movement.
-Through informative discussions of representative works from The Met’s world-renowned collection, this new addition to the popular How to Read series shows what to look for when examining similar pieces of armor and broadens our understanding and appreciation of this complex subject and history.
-Featuring detailed, newly commissioned photography of historically important armor made in royal workshops for kings, including Henry VIII, and emperors, such as the Holy Roman Emperor Maximilian, the book details the armorers’ techniques and materials, and provides information about how to distinguish fakes from authentic examples.
+This engaging book offers an introduction to and overview of armor in Europe from the Middle Ages through the 17th century, focusing in particular on the 16th century when plate armor reached its peak of stylistic beauty and functional perfection.
+Created by highly skilled armorers, often in cooperation with noted artists and commissioned by wealthy patrons, armor was worn for centuries on the battlefield, in festive tournaments, and for ceremonial events.
+Through informative discussions of representative works from the Metropolitan Museum’s world-renowned collection, this new addition to the popular How to Read series shows what to look for when examining armor, the pieces that make up a typical suit of armor, how the parts work, the various methods used to decorate armor, and how armor became an important part of so many museum collections today.
+The book features a wealth of new photography of historically important armor and other works of art from the Metropolitan Museum and select pieces from other institutions.

 Donald J. LaRocca is curator in the Department of Arms and Armor at The Metropolitan Museum of Art.